woodman231/AddAndExportAllMonsters/README.md

 - This was inspired by [https://github.com/Eradev/MonsterSanctuaryMods](https://github.com/Eradev/MonsterSanctuaryMods)

 - If you are just looking for the results of running this export then see this repository [https://github.com/woodman231/ExportedMonsterSanctuaryData](https://github.com/woodman231/ExportedMonsterSanctuaryData)

+- If you are looking for a sample web application that uses this data check out the [ExportedMonsterSanctuaryDataExplorer GitHub repository](https://github.com/woodman231/ExportedMonsterSanctuaryDataExplorer) or the running site @ [https://woodman231.github.io/ExportedMonsterSanctuaryDataExplorer](https://woodman231.github.io/ExportedMonsterSanctuaryDataExplorer)

+DISCLAIMER: This package was made by a fan of the game.
+I am not associated with [Moi Rai Games](https://monster-sanctuary.com/) the developer, nor [Team 17](https://www.team17.com/) the distributor.